About Interlibrary Loan

 - Interlibrary Loan: The Law Library ILL staff requests articles for COL faculty, students, and staff when those items are not available at any GSU library and books that aren’t available from a GSU library or other libraries within the University System of Georgia.

-- GIL Express: COL faculty, students, and staff request books (but not articles) directly from other libraries within the University System of Georgia.
+- GIL Express: COL faculty, students, and staff request books (but not articles) directly from other campus libraries within the University System of Georgia.

 Law Library patrons should search GIL, GSU libraries’ online catalog, before making an ILL or GIL Express request.